Slow Cooker Chicken Stew

-This Slow Cooker Maple Chicken Stew is full of healthy vegetables and flavor!
+This Slow Cooker Chicken Stew is full of healthy vegetables and flavor!
 It cooks all day in your crock pot, so it’s perfect for busy workdays.

 When you look at my top 10 most popular recipes, three of them are slow cooker recipes.
 Surprised?
 I can’t say that I am, I have so many delicious slow cooker recipes.
 I know how much I love to use my slow cooker, so it makes sense that you do too.

 So what’s a girl to do?
 Bring you more crock pot recipes of course!
-Today we’ve got this Slow Cooker Maple Chicken Stew, and I also highly recommend my Crockpot Chicken Noodle Soup.
+Today we’ve got this Slow Cooker Chicken Stew, and I also highly recommend my Crockpot Chicken Noodle Soup.
 It’s quick to prep and so comforting.

 And just in case your curiosity is getting the best of you… those top 3 slow cooker recipes that are always getting clicked and viewed are my Slow Cooker Apple Crisp, Slow Cooker Sweet Potato Casserole, and, of course, this easy Slow Cooker Lasagna.

 Today we’re talking slow cooker chicken stew.
 This Chicken Stew to be exact.
 I’ve tried a number of slow cooker chicken stew recipes over the years, but I never did find a favorite.

 This stew, though.
 This one is it.
 It’s packed with vegetables, including root vegetables which are abundant this time of year.
 The vegetables are totally customizable, so you can use what you like best.
 Not a fan of turnips?
 Swap them out for some celery or extra carrots.
 So long as you keep the general amount of potatoes/veggies the same, you’ll be just fine with making substitutions.